yosefw/yosefw.github.io/projects/plint/index.md

 time: July–October 2014
 cover-image: /assets/plint/cover-img.png
 social-image: /assets/plint/fb-img.png
 excerpt: Plint was a short-lived startup that I joined as a co-founder.
 The idea was to create an <em>OKCupid</em> for conferences.
-Attendees would sign up, check into upcoming conferences, see other attendees and schedule meetings with them at the conference.
 This was the first time I took over all design related responsibilities for what was supposed to be the long run.
-After 4 months of work, we decided to shut down the project due to personal differences in our vision of the company.
 Although we disbanded at an early stage, I managed to create a solid design system that I was very pleased with, and gained some real-life startup experience.
 ---

 ## About the project